Franz Schubert: Style

 In July 1947 the Austrian composer Ernst Krenek discussed Schubert's style, abashedly admitting that he had at first "shared the wide-spread opinion that Schubert was a lucky inventor of pleasing tunes ... lacking the dramatic power and searching intelligence which distinguished such 'real' masters as J. S. Bach or Beethoven".
 Krenek wrote that he reached a completely different assessment after a close study of Schubert's pieces at the urging of his friend and fellow composer Eduard Erdmann.
 Krenek pointed to the piano sonatas as giving "ample evidence that [Schubert] was much more than an easy-going tune-smith who did not know, and did not care, about the craft of composition."
 Each sonata then in print, according to Krenek, exhibited "a great wealth of technical finesse" and revealed Schubert as "far from satisfied with pouring his charming ideas into conventional moulds; on the contrary he was a thinking artist with a keen appetite for experimentation."

+Harold C. Schonberg writes that "Always the music is intensely, even piercingly melodic, the melodies often tinged with a kind of melancholy that can only be described as—well, as Schubertian. ...
+The slow movement of the B flat Trio contains a wonderful example of Schubert's magic in modulation.
+The music is going along in the key of A flat and by a twist the music is suddenly in a far remote E major. ... the effect is of the heavens opening up."

 Instrumental music, stage works and church music

 That "appetite for experimentation" manifests itself repeatedly in Schubert's output in a wide variety of forms and genres, including opera, liturgical music, chamber and solo piano music, and symphonic works.
 Perhaps most familiarly, his adventurousness is reflected in his notably original sense of modulation; for example, the second movement of the String Quintet (D. 956), which is in E major, features a central section in the distant key of F minor.
 It also appears in unusual choices of instrumentation, as in the Sonata in A minor for arpeggione and piano (D. 821), or the unconventional scoring of the Trout Quintet (D. 667) for piano, violin, viola, cello, and double bass, whereas conventional piano quintets are scored for piano and string quartet.

-Although Schubert was clearly influenced by the Classical sonata forms of Beethoven, Haydn and Mozart, his formal structures and his developments tend to give the impression more of melodic development than of harmonic drama.
-This combination of Classical form and long-breathed Romantic melody sometimes lends them a discursive style: his Great C Major Symphony was described by Robert Schumann as running to "heavenly lengths".
+Although Schubert was clearly influenced by the Classical sonata forms of Haydn, Mozart and Beethoven, his formal structures and his developments tend to give the impression more of melodic development than of harmonic drama.
+This combination of Classical form and long-breathed Romantic melody sometimes lends them a discursive style: his Ninth Symphony was described by Robert Schumann as running to "heavenly lengths".